Chapters of Life

 Oral History Workshop on the Web

-The Institute for Oral History at Baylor University in Central Texas offers a very complete guide to oral history interviewing, including interviewing techniques, equipment tips and a transcription style guide.
-This Workshop on the Web offers an introduction to oral history, tips for family oral histories, ethical and legal considerations, equipment considerations, interviewing tips, transcribing information and a transcribing style guide.
+Under OH Resources, the Institute for Oral History at Baylor University in Central Texas offers a very complete guide to oral history interviewing, including interviewing techniques, equipment tips and a transcription style guide.
+This Workshop on the Web offers an introduction to oral history, tips for family oral histories, ethical and legal considerations, equipment considerations, interviewing tips, transcribing information, and a transcribing style guide.

 The Smithsonian Folklife and Oral History Interviewing Guide